-Our risk management can cause noticeable differences between a DARWIN's return and that of its underlying strategy
+Our Risk Engine can cause noticeable differences between a DARWIN's return and that of its underlying strategy

 It works on two levels.

-Every time a trader sends an order to the market, and depending on the market conditions at that moment in time, the algorithm calculates the size to be opened for the investors in order to meet the objective risk level that Darwinex guarantees investors.
+Every time a trader sends out an order to the market and depending on the underlying market conditions at that moment in time, the algorithm calculates the size to be opened for its investors so their risk never surpasses the DARWIN risk target (6.5% monthly VaR).

 Example DARWIN vs. Strategy

-However, the previous strategy's associated DARWIN's return shows a much more contained loss in the same period of time, due Darwinex's Risk Manager.
-This has enabled the DARWIN to recover much more easily.
-The risk level taken on by the DARWIN has always been the same.
+However, the return of the DARWIN associated with the above-mentioned strategy shows a much more contained loss in the same period of time, due to Darwinex's Risk Engine which has ensured that the risk level taken on by the DARWIN has oscillated between 6.5% and 3.25% monthly VaR).
+This has enabled the DARWIN to recover from its drawdown much more easily.

-Tip - The algorithm manages and standardises the risk but doesn't take it away.
-The investor ought to be the one who mininises their portfolio' risk through diversification.
+Tip - The Risk Engine manages and standardizes the risk but does not take it away.
+The investor ought to be the one who minimizes their portfolio' risk through diversification.

 Do you want to learn more?

-If you want to learn more in depth about the differences between DARWIN and the strategy it replicates, we explain everything in this webinar recording.
+If you want to learn more about the differences between DARWIN and its underlying strategy, we encourage you to watch the following webinar: